VibeScripter/powershell/README.md

 FileEncrypt: Encrypts files, might do a remote function for this

 AzureShutdown: Starts at computer startup, checks auth keys for certain programs (see: O365 etc) and uhh... some other things. :)

+DFIR Scripts: Both help do a "mini deep dive" into certain system functions and collect information.
+One is written in Powershell, one in Visual Basic.
+There is also a whole folder of them written mainly in Perl just out of pure curiosity/learning for myself to understand Perl more